 All About Postage Stamp Trains

-Due to the long production history and broad distribution of these cars, there will be those that match all of the prerequisites, yet aren't truly "genuine."
+Due to the long production history and broad distribution of these cars, there will be those that match all of the criteria, yet aren't truly "genuine."
 There's no practical way to determine this, nor is it really worth the effort.
 In the grand scheme of things, it doesn't matter, because these days the cars are a dime a dozen.
-Indeed, the boxes may be of more value to some collectors than their contents.
+Indeed, the boxes may be of more value to some collectors (like myself) than their contents.

 What To Look For